You May Have a Wrongful Termination Case.

 How Do I Know if I Have a Case?

 While Florida is an at-will state, meaning an employee can be fired at any time with little to no cause, employees cannot be fired for whistleblowing or turning in a company for violating a public policy.
-An overly broad non-compete is considered a violation of public policy, thus an employee who is unwilling to sign it is not violating company policy, and is protected by state public policy.
-The employee cannot be terminated as an act of retaliation.
+An overly broad non-compete is considered a violation of public policy.
+Thus, an employee who is unwilling to sign it is not violating company policy and is protected by state public policy.
+The employee cannot be fired for not signing non-compete documentation as an act of retaliation.

-The non-compete agreement must not restrict trade/competition or the rights of the employee to earn a living, but merely serve as a safeguard for proprietary information of the company.
-An employment rights’ attorney can help you understand the difference with a quick review of the non-compete agreement.
+The non-compete agreement must not restrict trade/competition or the rights of the employee to earn a living but merely serve as a safeguard for the proprietary information of the company.
+An employment rights attorney can help you understand the difference with a quick review of the non-compete agreement.

-Sometimes employers shy away from firing employees for refusing to sign a noncompete or other employee contract and instead create a hostile work environment in the hopes that person will leave on their own.
-Adverse employment actions may also be experienced by the employee, including but not limited to, being passed over for promotions, being reassigned to a less desirable department or one that doesn’t earn commission, and/or being assigned less lucrative or lower profile projects.
+Sometimes employers shy away from firing employees for not signing a non-compete or other employment contract and instead create a hostile work environment in the hopes that person will leave on their own.
+Adverse employment actions may also be experienced by the employee, including but not limited to, being passed over for promotions, being reassigned to a less desirable department or one that doesn’t earn a commission, and/or being assigned less lucrative or lower-profile projects.

 Non-compete Agreements May Be Considered Null and Void if…

-If a company is requiring you sign an agreement to protect their client list, that list cannot be available to the public, such as a chamber of commerce directory.
+If a company requires you sign an agreement to protect their client list, that list cannot be available to the public, such as a chamber of commerce directory.

 Also, if part of the contract included a stipulation on unpaid wages or commission and those amounts were not paid out, the employee is relieved of all obligations under the contract.